 For purposes of this policy, "theft-sensitive" are those items identified by the district as most subject to loss (e.g., audio-visual equipment, laptop computers, digital cameras).
 The district should establish procedures for internal controls and conduct an annual inventory of theft-sensitive assets.

-Conveyance and Legal References: RCW 28A.335.090
+Legal References: RCW 28A.335.090 Conveyance and acquisition of state and local governments--Equipment

 property-Management--Appraisal

-Uniform Administrative requirements
+34 CFR § 80.32 Uniform Administrative requirements

 for grants and cooperative agreements to